grol-io/grol/README.md

 - [ ] Add "extension" internal functions (calling into a go function), with variadic params, param types etc

 - [x] Identifiers are letter followed by alphanum*

+- [x] map of interface correctly equals the actual underlying types, no need for custom hashing

 - [ ] unicode